Office Policies

 HIPAA Compliance Regarding Release of Medical Information

-In accordance with federal HIPAA regulations, medical information must be picked up at the office.
-Therefore, we cannot fax or email any medical information to you.
-For details on HIPAA law please see HIPAA regulations at our website.
-For your convenience, we are able to Web Enable you with our Patient Portal.
-This is a secure portal where you can review and print most pertinent medical information regarding your patient including upcoming appointments, lab results and doctor’s notes about your most recent visits.
+In compliance with federal HIPAA regulations, medical information must be picked up in person at our office; we prefer not to fax or email any medical records.
+For more information on HIPAA laws, please visit our website.
+For your convenience, we offer a secure Patient Portal where you can review and print relevant medical information, including upcoming appointments, lab results, and notes from your recent visits.

 Proof of Identity

-For the safety of all of our pediatric patients, we require that a parent or legal guardian bring a child to his/her first appointment with us along with proof of ID, which will be scanned into the patient’s chart.
-We may ask to see your ID at each visit to ensure that you are the parent or legal guardian.
-This also applies to any adults over the age of 18 who have your consent to bring the patient to medical visits.
-These individuals must be written on the patient registration form.
-Their IDs will be verified at each visit.
-We do need copies of the IDs of our adult patients as well, per standard policy.
-We will scan this into the chart.
+For the safety of our pediatric patients, a parent or legal guardian must accompany the child to their first appointment, bringing a valid ID that will be scanned into the patient’s chart.
+We may request to see your ID at each visit to verify your role as the parent or guardian.
+This also applies to any adults over 18 who have your consent to bring the patient; their names must be listed on the patient registration form under “Able to Bring Child,” and their IDs will be verified at each visit.
+We also require copies of IDs for adult patients, in accordance with standard policy.
+Any personal documents scanned into the patient’s chart will not be reproduced.

 Proof of Custody

-If both biological parents do not share joint custody of a child, then we require a copy of a custody agreement from a court or another document proving who has legal custody of the child as well as the authority to make medical decisions concerning the child.
-We will need this whether the custody-holder is one biological parent, a foster mother, grandparent or other guardian appointed by the court.
-We will scan this document into the child’s patient chart.
-This is for the protection and safety of the child in the case that an individual who does not have custody calls us regarding any medical information.
-For questions or details on this policy, please email: contactus@preferredmedgroup.com.
+If both biological parents do not share joint custody of a child, we require a copy of the custody agreement or another document that verifies legal custody and authority to make medical decisions.
+This applies regardless of whether the custodian is a biological parent, foster parent, grandparent, or court-appointed guardian.
+The document will be scanned into the child’s patient chart to protect the child’s safety, especially in cases where someone without custody requests medical information.
+For questions or further details about this policy, please email contactus@preferredmedgroup.com.

 Cell Phones in the Office

-In order to respect those around you, we request that you do not talk on your cell phone within our office.
-Once you are in the examination room, we ask that you put your cell phone away completely.
+To respect those around you, please refrain from using your cell phone in our office.
+Once in the examination room, we ask that you silence your phone and store it away completely.

 Eating and Drinking